-Ultimately, Mint is a tool for analyzing where your cash flow goes every month and helping you create detailed budgets to better direct that money toward your goals.
+Ultimately, Mint is a tool for analyzing where your cash flow goes every month and creating detailed budgets to better direct that money toward your goals.

 Mint does this by connecting with your bank, credit cards, and other financial accounts to view and organize purchases into different categories — which can be created both automatically and manually.
-With this insight, users can get a clear idea of exactly where their money is going.
+With this insight into their spending habits, users can get a clear idea of exactly where their money is going.

-Other features include bill payment reminders, credit score reporting and monitoring, alerts for unusual spending or overages, portfolio tracking, a tool that catches hidden fees, saving goal creation, and calculators to help budget for large expenditures like houses and loan repayments.
+Other features include a free credit score, credit monitoring, credit reports, bill payment reminders, notifications for unusual spending or overages, portfolio tracking, a tool that catches hidden fees, saving goal creation, and calculators to help budget for large expenditures like houses and loan repayments.